Poker is a hard way to make an easy living.

 The standard deviation is $8,378, and our probability of losing money over the 1,000 tournament sample is 23%.
-Additionally, we are end up near breakeven quite often.
+Additionally, we end up near breakeven often.

-(Remember, if you have life expenses like most of us do, a breakeven month is as good as a losing month.)
+(Remember: if you have life expenses, a breakeven month is as good as a losing month.)

-In other words, selecting these large field games will offer you no certainty of anything at all.
+In other words, selecting large fields will offer you no certainty of anything at all.